MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/add-chart.md

 Supported configuration for Horizontal (Category) Axis Labels:

-- Categories on attributes of an entity or linked entity (on attribute data types supported by portals).
+- Categories on attributes of a table or linked table (on attribute data types supported by portals).
 - Multiple categories (X-Axis).
 - *Group by* and *Order by* on attributes.
-- Date Grouping Types – Day, Month, Year on Primary Entity and First Level Linked Entity.
+- Date Grouping Types – Day, Month, Year on Primary Table and First Level Linked Table.
     - Date Grouping by Week, Fiscal Year, Fiscal Period, and Quarter are **not supported**.
-    - Date Grouping on Linked Entity attributes is supported only until the first level of Link.
+    - Date Grouping on Linked Table attributes is supported only until the first level of Link.

 ## Unsupported charts and chart types